-I will not install any hardware or software on school equipment without permission of the school technician.
+I will not install any hardware or software on school equipment without permission of the school's IT support (SITTS).

 Promoting online safety

 I understand that online safety is the responsibility of all staff and governors and I will promote positive online safety messages at all times including when setting homework or providing pastoral support.